How to Write the Harvard Supplemental Essays 2021-2022

 An intellectual experience (course, project, book, discussion, paper, poetry, or research topic in engineering, mathematics, science or other modes of inquiry) that has meant the most to you

-The key phrase here is “the most.”
+The keyword here is “the most.”
 You might have many different books that you’ve enjoyed, courses that you’d take again, or discussions that you’ve participated in that you always play over in your head.
-But which of these have been the most meaningful and, of course, why?
-Since you have space, guide the reader through your journey of discovery of the experience, any anecdotes associated with the impact it has had on you, or how it might have influenced what you’re passionate about.
+But which of these have been the most meaningful and of course, why?
+Since you have space, guide the reader through your journey of discovery of the material, any anecdotes associated with the impact it has had on you, or how it might have influenced what you’re passionate about.
 Name the experience, but mainly dedicate your essay to the “why.”

 On another note, the topic doesn’t have to relate directly to your primary academic interest and can instead show that you are multifaceted.
 If there’s a deeper connection between your interests, that would also be interesting to write about here.
-Avoid common answers - dedicating your Harvard supplemental essays 2020-2021 to common books like A Brief History of Time or the topic of Einstein’s theory will not help you stand out.
-When editing this essay, think about whether admissions officers will sense your enthusiasm and be convinced that the paper or book means more to you than any other.
+Avoid common answers—dedicating your Harvard supplemental essays 2021-2022 to common books like A Brief History of Time or the topic of Einstein’s theory will not help you stand out.
+When editing this essay, think about whether admissions officers will be convinced why the paper or book means more to you than any other.

 How you hope to use your college education

 This is another prompt where you can casually insert your knowledge of Harvard University.
-Although it doesn’t specifically ask about what you hope to gain from a Harvard education, you could still connect your answer to a specific major or course that can prepare you to take on greater challenges.
-Think about your academic passions, where you see yourself in ten years, and how Harvard concentrations such as “Folklore and Mythology” or “Developmental and Regenerative Biology” can help you reach those levels.
+Although it specifically doesn’t ask about what you hope to gain from a Harvard education, you could still connect your answer to a certain major or course that can prepare you to take on greater challenges.
+Think about what your academic passions, where you ideally see yourself in ten years, and how specific Harvard concentrations such as “Folklore and Mythology” or “Developmental and Regenerative Biology” can help you reach those levels.

-Cliché answers to avoid for this question would be issues that are noble but overly-broad, such as finding the cure to cancer or ridding the world of poverty.
-While these are definitely worth the concern, you must think about more specific issues on an attainable scale that you hope to address in the near future.
-How will you use your Harvard education to make a significant impact?
-Your answer can be used to demonstrate your dedication to your community, how you operate as a leader, and how you can take advantage of the resources and facilities of the prestigious Cambridge institution.
+Clichéd answers to avoid for this question would be issues that are widely talked about such as finding the cure to cancer or ridding the world of poverty.
+While these are definitely worth the concern, you must think about issues on a more attainable scale that you hope to address in the near future.
+How can you use your Harvard education to make a significant impact?
+Your answer can be used to depict your dedication to your community, how you operate as a leader, and how you can take advantage of the resources and facilities of the prestigious Cambridge institution.

-Remember, this question strictly asks about the application of academics.
+Remember, this question strictly asks about academics.
 Keep your focus narrowed.
 In order to impress the admissions officers, your strategy should lie in outlining a strong connection between your intended academic and extracurricular endeavors in college with the role they can play in your goals in the future.

 A list of books you have read during the past twelve months

 Be honest in your answer to this prompt.
-If you haven’t read more than one or two books, or looked beyond books that were required reading at school, pick another prompt.
-If you’re an enthusiastic reader whose reading list for the year consisted of a wide variety of genres or drew from one particular area of interest, this option is a good one.
-Admissions officers will appreciate knowing that you’re well-read, intellectually curious, or knowledgeable about certain subjects.
+If you haven’t read more than one or two books, or beyond books that were required reading at school, pick another option.
+But if you’re an avid reader, and your reading list for the year consisted of a wide variety of genres—or even a comprehensive list of books from your area of interest—admissions officers will appreciate knowing that you’re well-read and knowledgeable about certain subjects.

-Since you aren’t limited to a tight word limit, you could go ahead and add a line about your thoughts on the book - what you enjoyed (or didn’t), how you came across it or if it deepened your curiosity about the subject.
-The essay should be about you - use your book list to show who you are.
-Don’t summarize the plot - the Harvard supplemental essays 2020-2021 don’t ask for a book review.
-But it’s not a bad idea at all to take the reader deeper into your thought process about each book that you mention.
+Since you aren’t limited to a very tight word limit, you could go ahead and add a line about your thoughts on the book—what you enjoyed (or didn’t), how you came across it or if it deepened your curiosity about the subject.
+Don’t go overboard with the reflection or plot—the Harvard supplemental essays 2021-2022 don’t ask for a book review.
+But it’s not a bad idea at all to take the reader deeper into your thought process about each book that you’ve mentioned.

 The Harvard College Honor code declares that we "hold honesty as the foundation of our community."
 As you consider entering this community that is committed to honesty, please reflect on a time when you or someone you observed had to make a choice about whether to act with integrity and honesty.

-This is a prompt that could leave you treading on dangerous waters if not answered with caution.
+This is a prompt that could leave you treading on dangerous waters if not answered with severe caution.
 Looking at this question, consider whether the topic you might be thinking of would shed a negative light on you.
-Colleges - especially ones like Harvard - want nothing to do with students who’ve been involved in illegal activities or immoral actions (as proven by the recent application rescission case).
-Think about how an incident would reflect on your character and whether you’d want such a person at your school if you were in the admissions officers’ shoes.
+Colleges—especially ones like Harvard—want nothing to do with students who’ve been involved in illegal activities or immoral actions (as proven by the recent application rescission case).
+Think about how the incident would reflect on your character and whether you’d want such a person at your school if you were in the admissions officers’ shoes.

 But you can definitely try your hand at this essay if there was a situation where you acted with integrity and it might be a good chance to showcase your qualifications as a leader and desirable candidate.
-Admissions officers don’t want you to draw conclusions such as “honesty is the best policy” - they already know that!
-They want to see how you act when faced with a tough situation and whether you’re someone who is reliable under pressure or who has grown from their mistakes.
+Or if you didn’t act honestly—yet the situation respects boundaries and won’t portray you too negatively—and you have since learned from the incident, you could also try that angle.
+Admissions officers don’t want you to draw conclusions such as “honesty is the best policy”—they already know that!
+They want to know how you act when faced with a tough situation and whether you’re someone who is either reliable under pressure or someone who has grown from their mistakes.

 The mission of Harvard College is to educate our students to be citizens and citizen-leaders for society.
 What would you do to contribute to the lives of your classmates in advancing this mission?

-To answer this prompt, think about your biggest strengths.
+To answer this prompt, think about what your biggest strengths are.
 Which is the area where you’ve been the most successful in establishing yourself as a leader?
 What issues are you passionate about where your knowledge surpasses that of your peers?
 Think about the topics that light the biggest fire in you or inspire you to work harder.
 Your answer doesn’t have to be limited to academics.
-You can talk about social issues or local concerns.
+You can talk about social issues or local issues.
 Show admissions officers that you aren’t afraid to actively engage with your community members and include them in your interests.